katmore/flat-js/README.md

 Flat's javascript library.
 Offers convenient 1 line wrappers for a variety of functionality.

 ##Installation
-It is fairly simple to install flat-js via Bower or CDN.
+Install using Bower or CDN options below.

 ### Option 1: Using Bower
 execute bower shell command: